-Figure 4: (a) A revised causal DAG of the hypothesis for our hypothetical drought study with the addition of a mediator-outcome confounder, historical grazing.
+Fig. 4.
+(A) A revised causal directed acyclic graph (DAG) of the hypothesis for our hypothetical drought study with the addition of a mediator-outcome confounder, historical grazing.
 For visual simplicity, the continuous variables soil moisture and productivity are represented as binary.
-The effect of historical grazing cannot be eliminated through randomisation of the drought treatment. (b) Results from the hypothetical experiment on 12 grassland plots, where 6 plots have been randomly assigned treatment with a rainout shelter.
+The effect of historical grazing cannot be eliminated through randomisation of the drought treatment.
+(B) Results from the hypothetical experiment on 12 grassland plots, where six plots have been randomly assigned treatment with a rainout shelter.
 The historical presence of herbivores also reduces soil moisture through compaction of substrate and reduces productivity through grazing.
 Historical grazing is not manipulated or randomised, but it could be measured during the experimental phase: herbivores grazed on four of the plots, with no preference towards treated or control plots (as expected from randomisation of the rainout shelters).